- This event has passed.

 Dr. Adams brings to Ojai a wealth of scientific knowledge and field experience as well as a singular perspective on herbal medicine.
 As he tells it, “My family came to Virginia in 1635 and has always survived by using American Indian healing.
 On the frontier, there were no doctors.
 American Indian healing was better than European medicine anyway.
 I continue this tradition.”

-Dr. Adams is the co-author — with the late Chumash healer Cecilia Garcia — of the groundbreaking book, Healing with Medicinal Plants of the West: Cultural and Scientific Basis for Their Use.
-The book can be purchased beforehand at that link and will also be available for purchase and signing at the event.
+Dr. Adams is the co-author of the groundbreaking book, Healing with Medicinal Plants of the West: Cultural and Scientific Basis for Their Use.
+The book is based on the teachings of Chumash healer Cecilia Garcia and Dr. Adams’ pharmacological studies.
+It can be purchased beforehand at that link and will also be available for purchase and signing at the event.

 As an Associate Professor of Pharmacology at the University of Southern California for 32 years, Dr. Adams taught pharmacy students, medical students, doctors and other healthcare professionals while researching the natural pharmaceutical compounds in native plants.
 He has over 200 publications.

 Running parallel with his academic career, Dr. Adams has worked with the Chumash people since 1998 and studied Chumash healing with Cecilia Garcia for almost 15 years.
-In addition to a book they co-wrote, they collaborated on 30 journal articles.
+In addition to the book, they collaborated on 30 journal articles.
 Jim is now the carrier of the healing knowledge passed to him by his teacher.

 “Humans have used plant medicines ever since humans came into existence, about 200,000 years ago,” Dr. Adams explains in Healing with Medicinal Plants.
 “That means that our ancestors experienced an intense natural selection.
 Those who responded to plant medicines survived and passed their genes on.
 We are the products of this natural selection.
 Our bodies are designed to respond to plant medicines.”